Gynaecology Oncology Enhanced Recovery

 On returning from theatre onto the ward, it is important to perform deep breathing exercises.

-- You may have an epidural for your pain as well as regular oral pain relief medication.
+• Post operatively you may have a morphine drip (PCA – patient controlled analgesia) or epidural (less commonly) for your pain as well as regular oral pain relief medication.

 Day 1 – Day after surgery